vtjhyn/react-native-aora/README.md

 - Appwrite

 The app is designed to provide seamless user experiences with engaging animations and robust backend integration.
+You can download the APK for the app [here](https://expo.dev/artifacts/eas/jvjJ3NsUzt2FggT5mLntti.apk).

 ## Features